Conjugacy problem in groups with quadratic Dehn function: Groups and diagrams

 We shall call a $\mathcal Z$-band if it is not contained in any other $\mathcal Z$-band.
 Counting the number of maximal $\mathcal Z$-bands in a diagram we will not distinguish the bands with boundaries ${\mathbf e}\iv {\mathbf q}_1{\mathbf f} {\mathbf q}_2\iv$ and ${\mathbf f} {\mathbf q}_2\iv {\mathbf e}\iv {\mathbf q}_1,$ and so every $\mathcal Z$-edge belongs to a unique maximal $\mathcal Z$-band.

 We say that a ${\mathcal Z}_1$-band and a ${\mathcal Z}_2$-band if they have a common cell and ${\mathcal Z}_1\cap {\mathcal Z}_2=\emptyset.$

 Sometimes we specify the types of bands as follows.
-A $q$-band corresponding to one of the letter $Q$ of the base is called a $Q$-band.
+A $q$-band corresponding to one letter $Q$ of the base is called a $Q$-band.
 For example, we will consider $\tt$-{\it band} corresponding to the part $\{\tt\}$.

 Our previous papers (see \cite{SBR}, \cite{BORS}, etc.) contain the proof of the next lemma in a more general setting.
 The difference caused by different simulation of the $S$-machine $\mmm$ by defining relations of $M$ does not affect the validity of the proof since the proof uses the properties mentioned in Lemma \ref{tba} and Remark \ref{tb}.
-To convince the reader, below we recall the proof of one the following claims.
+To convince the reader, below we recall the proof of one of the following claims.

 \begin{lemma} A reduced van Kampen diagram $\Delta$ over $M$ has no $q$-annuli, no $\theta$-annuli, and no $Y$-annuli.
 Every $\theta$-band of $\Delta$ shares at most one cell with any $q$-band and with any $Y$-band. \end{lemma}